obrienmikej/amazon-aws-playground/certification/aws_certified_developer/product_compute_notes.md

 -CreateSnapshot		  : Creates a snapshot from an EBS Volume and stores it in S3 -CopySnapshot			  : Copies a point-in-time Snapshot and stores it in S3.
 Can copy to S3 in the same region or a different region
 -DescribeSnapshots	: Describes one or more EBS snapshots available to you

+You want to find out what AMIs are available for you to use in a given region.
+Which API call is most appropriate?
+DescribeImages